 Students are expected to have their room key and ID card with them at all times.
 Should a student become accidentally locked out, they should contact the RA On-Call (schedules are posted on bulletin boards in the front entrance of each building).
-If the lockout occurs between 9:00 a.m. and 5:00 p.m., students should contact the Office of Residence Life & Student Activities - Residence Life at 412-365-1518.
+If the lockout occurs between 9:00 a.m. and 5:00 p.m., students should contact the Office of Residence Life at 412-365-1518.
 If the lockout occurs between 8:00 p.m. and 8:00 a.m., the student should contact the RA On-Call (numbers posted in the front entrance of each building).
-If the lockout occurs any other time or the resident is unable to reach someone, students should contact the Residence Life On-Call at 412-951-0003.
+If the lockout occurs any other time or the resident is unable to reach someone, students should contact Residence Life On-Call at 412-951-0003.

-All lockouts result in a $15.00 charge for the first occurrence, $30 for the second occurrence, and $50 for each subsequent occurrence.
+All lockouts result in a $10.00 charge for the first occurrence, $15 for the second occurrence, and $25 for the third & each subsequent occurrence.

 Room Key Policy

-Upon arrival, each resident student will be given a room key.
-If a student should lose a key or fail to return it at the end of the year or other time of checkout, the student will be billed $75.00 for a core change and 2 replacement keys (one resident key and one key for the Residence Life office).
-Students may incur additional charges for each additional key needed for the room (i.e. cost for a double room would be $100.00).
+Upon arrival, each resident student receives a personal room key.
+If a student should lose a key, fail to return it at the end of the year, or not return it at another time of checkout, the student will be billed for a core change and all replacement keys (resident keys and one key for the Residence Life office to maintain on file).
+Students will incur charges based on each key needed for the room (using the below scale):

-A student's ID card is their access into the residence halls.
+A student's ID card grants them access into the residence halls.
 Students should keep their ID cards with them at all times.
-All undergraduate resident students have access to all undergraduate residence halls from 10:00 a.m. - 10:00 p.m.
 Any lost or missing ID cards should be reported to the Office of Student Affairs immediately.
-Lost ID cards can be replaced in the Office of Student Affairs for $25.00.
+Lost ID cards can be replaced in the Office of Student Affairs, located in Woodland hall 1st Floor, for $25.00.

 Fire Alarms & General Evacuation Guidelines